Engineering-Research-and-Development/true-connector/README.md

 ### System requirements <a name="systemrequirements"></a>

-In order to run TrueConnector following minimal system requirements are needed:
+In order to run TRUE Connector following minimal system requirements are needed:

 * CPU core: 1/container
 * Memory: 1024MB - for ECC services, 512M for DataApp and Usage Control services

-This values can be considered as initial values, and if required, they can be increased or reduces, keeping the functionality of TRUEConnector unchanged.
+This values can be considered as initial values, and if required, they can be increased or reduces, keeping the functionality of TRUE Connector unchanged.

 ### Volumes <a name="volumes"></a>